Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

-As an action you can drink this elixir. for the next 8 hours you can roll 1d6 additional damage when rolling for elemental damage, and ignore resistances.
+As an action you can drink this elixir.
+Until your next long rest you can roll 1d6 additional damage when rolling for elemental damage, and you ignore resistances to elemental damage types.

 ---